Press ESC to close

 Check for major holidays or festivals in your potential destinations.
 While attending an event like Oktoberfest in Germany can be a highlight, it also means booking accommodation and flights far in advance and paying a premium.

-Phase 2: The Logistics – Booking and Structuring (2-4 Months Before)
+The Logistics – Booking and Structuring (2-4 Months Before)

 With a destination and budget, it’s time to start making commitments.
 This is where your trip starts to feel real.